-Internet video consumption is on the rise, and over 500 million hours of video are watched every day.
+Internet video consumption is skyrocketing to over 500 million hours of video being watched every day.
 Small business owners can, therefore, increase brand awareness and drive people to their websites by dedicating resources to video marketing.
 But merely creating a YouTube channel and posting some videos may not be enough to guarantee positive results.
 California businesses need to put forth an effort to get results from their YouTube channels.

 Make Your Value Proposition Clear To The Audience